Conte-Ecology/conteStreamTemperature_northeast/manuscripts/northeast_temperature_ms2.md

 $$ \Sigma_{B_{y}} \sim \text{Inv-Wishart}(diag(K_{y}), K_{y}+1) $$

 To estimate all the parameters and their uncertainties, we used a Bayesian analysis with a Gibbs sampler implemented in JAGS (ref) through R (ref) using the rjags package (ref).
-This approach was beneficial for hierarchical model flexibility and tractibility for large datasets.
+This approach was beneficial for hierarchical model flexibility and tractability for large datasets.
 We used vague priors for all parameters so all inferences would be based on the data.

 **info on length of burn-in and sampling iterations and thinning**

 ### Model validation

-To validate our model, we held out 10% of subbasins (HUC8s) at random.
-We also held out 10% of remaining stream reaches with observed temperature data at random.
+To validate our model, we held out 10% stream reaches at random.
+We also held out 10% of remaining reach-year combinations with observed temperature data at random.
 Additionally, we excluded all 2010 data because it was an especially warm summer across the northeastern U.S. Therefore, we will be able to evaluate how well our model predicts across space and time.
 This included reaches with no data located within subbasins with and without data and how well the model predicts in warm years without data, which will be important if using this model with future climate predictions.
 The most challenging validation scenario was at reaches within HUC8s without any data in a year without any data.
-In total, **XX%** of observations and **XX%** of reaches were held out for validation.
+In total, **26.4%** of observations and **33.3%** of reaches were held out for validation.

 To validate the model and assess its predictive ability, we randomly excluding 10% of site-year combinations, 10% of sites across all years.
 We also excluded all data from 2010, which was a particularly warm year across the region based on the mean summer daymet air temperatures.
 This approach was also used by [@DeWeber2014a] and helps to indicate the models predictive ability under future warming conditions.
 In total, we held out 28% of the data for validation.